learnlatex/learnlatex.github.io/en/help.md

 `% !TEX ` _any text_ `lualatex`

-where the white space at the start is optional and case is ignored as is _any text_ between the first and last word. (_Currently platex and uplatex are only available on Overleaf, not on LaTeX.Online._)
+where the white space at the start is optional and case is ignored as is _any text_ between the first and last word.

 This allows the form `% !TEX program=pdflatex` used by some TeX editors but does not require the `program=` and is currently restricted to